 To determine the classification of your debt, contact a dedicated New York bankruptcy attorney who is interested in learning each client’s story.

 Seek caring assistance from an effective New York bankruptcy lawyer

 By retaining the Mark E. Cohen, Esq. office, you are able to acquire first-class representation.
-The Forest Hills office represents clients throughout New York City and the surrounding areas who seek to file for bankruptcy.
+The Westbury office represents clients throughout New York City and the surrounding areas who seek to file for bankruptcy.